 Theologically, PNTC commentaries reflect an evangelical approach to Scripture, fulfilling one of the primary aims of the series.
 They are are often noted for their conservative scholarship.
 Several of the volumes in the series are well-reviewed by established biblical and theological journals, and are considered among the best scholarship in their subject area, such as Carson’s aforementioned John volume as well as Douglas Moo’s James commentary.

-Reviews of the Pillar New Testament Commentary Series
+Pillar New Testament Commentary Series: Reviews

 Donald A. Hagner, Professor Emeritus at Fuller Theological Seminary, writes about James R. Edwards’ volume, The Gospel According to Luke,